-Each application will dictate whether discharge stacks or deflectors are required or permitted.
+Each application will dictate whether discharge stacks or deflectors are required.
 These are separate devices mounted to the outlet of the valve to control discharge direction.
-The Types H5118 and H8118 are equipped with drain deflectors as standard.
-They also have a 3 NPT thread on the outlet so that a coupling and discharge stack can be added as needed.
-Consult the applicable standard to determine if these additional devices are required or permitted.
+The Types H284, H884, H5114 and H8114 are equipped with deflectors as standard.
+They also have a 3 NPT on the outlet so that a coupling and discharge stack can be added as needed.
+Consult the applicable standard to determine if these additional devices are required.
+Types H733 and H833 relief valves cannot be equipped with deflectors or discharge stacks.